BatchLabs/Batch-Cordova-Plugin/README.md

 # Development

-If you're reading this, you're probably interested in how to cha This section will cover the location of the various files and how to build/test your changes.
+If you're reading this, you're probably interested in how to tweak the code.
+This section will cover the location of the various files and how to build/test your changes.

 ## Folder architecture